auth0-sandbox/auth0-application-development/module01-instructions.md

 Express is an embedded web server (the application serves itself) where a chain of middleware functions are used

-1. In the terminal window add the *Auth0 Express SDK epxress-oopenid-connect* package to the project with the following
+1. In the terminal window add the *dotenv* and *epxress-oopenid-connect* (the Auth0 Express SDK) packages to the project with the following *npm* command:
-*npm* command:
     ```bash
-    $ npm install express-openid-connect
+    $ npm install dotenv express-openid-connect
     ```

-1. Add the *dotenv* package to handle externalizing the application configuration:
-    ```bash
-    $ npm install dotenv
-    ```
+1. Go back to the *app.js* file (it is already open).

 1. NodeJS packages are downloaded and installed to the *node_modules* folder in the project.
 They must be referenced by the application code to use them.
-To reference the SDK add the import statement to load *auth* to the list at the top of the file with the other import statements:
+To reference the dotenv module and the Auth0 SDK add the following two import statements after the existing import statements in *app.js*:
     ```js
+    import dotenv from 'dotenv'
     import auth0Express from 'express-openid-connect'
     ```